Online Session Locator

 Session Description

-A basic knowledge of Arduinos, Rasperry Pis, or other similar systems is essential to any engineering program and engineering projects in the ever-evolving electronic world.
-Engineering and Science students are often using these control systems in class activities and projects.
-This workshop will focus on introducing the Arduino and Raspberry Pi systems as the data acquisition platform in a freshman engineering physics and engineering courses.
+A basic knowledge of Arduinos, Rasperry Pis, or other similar systems is essential to any engineering program and project in the ever-evolving electronic world.
+Engineering and science students often use these control systems in class activities and projects.
+This workshop will introduce the Arduino and Raspberry Pi systems as the data acquisition platform in a freshman engineering physics and engineering courses.
 The workshop will emphasize how these systems can be used in the laboratory portion of the introductory physics and engineering courses.
-An overview of the ... (continued)
+An overview of the systems will be presented, al ... (continued)

 Speakers